 Given the fact that so many people might benefit from losing some weight, it’s understandable that finding out how to shed pounds quickly has become a hot topic.

 Losing weight too quickly can cause you to lose muscle and lower your metabolism.
 It can also set you up for nutrient deficiencies and other health issues.
-The CDC agrees that 1 to 2 pounds of weight loss per week is the best way to go.

 However, Dr. Adrienne Youdim, associate clinical professor of medicine at the UCLA David Geffen School of Medicine and a board-certified internist specializing in medical weight loss and nutrition at Cedars Sinai Medical Center in Los Angeles, notes that some people can lose weight at a faster rate healthfully, but it depends on the individual — particularly, how much weight you have to lose and how you’re going about losing it.
 “Early and faster weight loss is a predictor of long-term weight loss,” says Youdim.